Sagetech-Avionics/Sagetech-Avionics.github.io/documentation/PX4_MXS_PR.md

 ## Testing

-This code has been tested in SITL, on a Cubepilot CubeOrange flight controller, and a CUAV X7+ flight controller.
+This code has been tested in SITL, on a Cubepilot CubeOrange flight controller.

-## Thanks!

-Thank you very much to Ryan Johnston and @dakejahl as well as others in the PX4 Slack for your assistance.
-Feedback on this pull request would be very appreciated.

 ## Getting And Building this Code